forward/capify-ec2/readme.md

 * :use_iam_profile

-  Use this option to use IAM roles on your box for authentication rather than an access id and key
+  Use this option to use IAM roles for authentication, rather than an access key id and secret access key.

 ##### AWS Credentials